securitybunker/databunker/BUILD.md

 ```

 It will generate **databunker** executable that can be run on the same box.
-Web UI will be fetched from ui directory.
+Web UI files will be fetched from ui/ directory.

 ## Build container